Skip to main content

 How Does Agricultural Literacy Week (ALW) Work?

 In celebration of New York agriculture, volunteers throughout the state will read a book with an agricultural theme to elementary students, with a focus on second grade classrooms.
 Farmers, FFA and 4-H members, adults engaged in a career in agriculture, and engaged in our food system volunteer to enthusiastically engage your students in a paired hands-on activity related to the book to extend learning.
 The book will be donated to the school or classroom library with a bookplate recognizing the donor and our celebration of New York Agricultural Literacy Week.
-2,300 books were donated last year while 75,000 elementary students participated in an experiential learning activity.
+3,100 books were donated last year with over 103,000 students participating in the book reading and related hands-on activity.

 Start to finish the program takes approximately 40 minutes per classroom